Common Core Standards: Math

 Students should know how to use the interquartile range and standard deviation to describe the spread of data.
 The interquartile range (IQR) is the range that spans the middle fifty percent of the data.
 To determine the IQR, the lower (Q1) and upper (Q3) quartile need to be determined.
 Once that is done, IQR = Q3 – Q1.

 The standard deviation, denoted by σ, is the spread of the data away from the mean of a set of data.
-If you could simultaneously move away from the mean in both directions, when you had traveled the distance of the standard deviation in both directions, then 68% of the data would be between you and your clone.
+If you could simultaneously move away from the mean in both directions, when you had traveled the distance of the standard deviation in both directions, then 68% of the data would be between you and your clone (in a normal distribution, anyway).

 Students should know that the mean has the formula